Skip to main content

 Do employers have to allow time off for religious holidays?

-Do I have to provide independent contractors with paid holidays?
+Do independent contractors get paid holidays?

 About Oyster